Where to Stay in London?

 - It’s always very busy and crowded.
 If you’re looking for some peace and quiet, the West End definitely isn’t for you.

-For luxury lovers: Kensington and Chelsea
+Staying in Kensington and Chelsea

 Kensington and Chelsea are located to the southwest of the center of London.

-A wide variety Michelin-starred restaurants, luxury boutiques, and exquisite museums and galleries await you here.
+A wide variety of Michelin-starred restaurants, luxury boutiques, and exquisite museums and galleries await you here.
 However, hotel prices in these neighborhoods reflect their lavish lifestyle, so you’ll need deeper pockets to partake in the glitz and glamour.

 But with a bit of luck, you might even spot a celebrity or two on the street among all the Gucci and Prada bags.